Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/AzureRM.Network.md

 Updates an authentication certificate for an application gateway.

 ### [Set-AzureRmApplicationGatewayAutoscaleConfiguration](Set-AzureRmApplicationGatewayAutoscaleConfiguration.md)
-Updates the autoscale configuration for an application gateway.
+Updates Autoscale Configuration of an application gateway.

 ### [Set-AzureRmApplicationGatewayBackendAddressPool](Set-AzureRmApplicationGatewayBackendAddressPool.md)
 Updates a back-end address pool for an application gateway.